Lira (singer): 2006: Feel Good

 In 2006, she released her first major label album on Sony Music Africa.
 Feel Good began making waves on the South African music scene.
 The title track quickly became the most played local song at radio.
 The album earned her nominations at the South African Music Awards (SAMA) and became the first music video from a South African artist to be featured on VH-1.
 The album sold Triple-Platinum by the Recording Industry of South Africa while the single received the SAMA Award in 2008 for most downloaded song.
 In July 2007, the album was released in Italy, where its title track gained massive airplay.

 2008: Soul in Mind

 In 2008, she released the 13-track LP Soul in Mind.
 It went on to set a SAMA record the following summer for most awards won in a single year (4) by a single artist.
 The album was certified triple-platinum.
-Later this year Glamour Magazine South Africa named her "Woman of the Year."
+Later that year Glamour Magazine South Africa named her "Woman of the Year."